Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/entity-viewer/transcripts.md

 Transcripts are positioned relative to the gene start and end, so that the yellow grid matches the coordinates in the gene image above.

-The Transcript panel is the default panel in the Entity viewer.
+The Transcript panel is the default panel in the Feature explorer.

 ## Introns and exons